vmware-archive/vms-for-slurm/README.md

    * tail /var/log/vhpcCleanup.log

 ## Need help?
 This project is not maintained by any VMware employee.
-If you have questions, please contact Jashwant Raj <jashwant.raj92@gmail.com>
+If you have questions, please contact the original developer Jashwant Raj <jashwant.raj92@gmail.com>.